yyy-Apple/LargePretrain/deepspeed/classification/README.md

 # Classification

 This is mostly for debug use.
 We use a `roberta-large` and see its performance to make sure our deepspeed training has not problems.
-Seems that there are some accuracy decreas when loading a saved checkpoint (maybe due to precision problem?)
+Seems that there are some accuracy decrease when loading a saved checkpoint (maybe due to precision problem?)

 To run training:
 ```bash